silktown-software/podbean_downloader/README.md

   Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
 ```

-IF you are on Linux it may look like this:
+If you are on Linux, it may look like this:

 ```
 WARNING: The script tqdm is installed in '/home/<youruser>/.local/bin' which is not on PATH.